tjhickey724/compiler_design/notes/lex/overview.md

 ## Eliminating epsilon edges from a NFA
 The epsilon edges are convenient for writing NFAs but make analyzing them harder.
 Luckily it is relatively easy to eliminate them as follows:
-* pick an epsiolon edge e from node N1 to node N2. for every edge out of N2 to a node N2 with label S, add an edge from N1 to N3 labelled with S,
+* pick an epsiolon edge e from node N1 to a non-final node N2. for every edge out of N2 to a node N2 with label S, add an edge from N1 to N3 labelled with S,
 * delete that epsilon edge and repeat until there are no more epsilon edges.

 Why does this terminate?
+When it terminates, the only epsilon edges are to final states, so we simply make the nodes with those epsilon edges into final states.

 ### Exercise